JeeWeetje/iot-workshop/TheThingsNetwork.md

 Follow the steps to create an application and register your device.

 1. Log into the [The Things Network dashboard](https://preview.dashboard.thethingsnetwork.org).
 You will be asked to provide TTN credentials if needed
 2. An TTN application is a logical container of several devices, providing the same telemetry.
-There are no TTN applications yet.
+There are no TTN applications yet

     ![alt tag](img/ttn-app-list-empty.png)